Manitoba

 • using appropriate mosquito repellent;

-• wearing light-coloured, loose-fitting clothing; and
+• wearing light-coloured, loose-fitting clothing with long sleeves and pant legs, and

 • maintaining door and window screens so they fit tightly and are free of holes.

-• clean eavestroughs and regularly empty bird baths and other items that might collect water,
+• clean eaves troughs and regularly empty bird baths and other items that might collect water,

 • ensure rain barrels are covered with mosquito screening or are tightly sealed around the downspout,